Nonisothermal global-pressure exactness in fractured multiphase flow with aperture feedback: Projection-based conservative closure beyond exactness

 \subsection{Slice-wise projection at fixed temperature}

-When the nonisothermal gTD condition fails, no exact state potential $\Pi^\kappa(\s^\kappa,T^\kappa)$ exists for the affected continuum $\kappa\in\{m,f\}$.
-A natural reduced construction is therefore to fix the temperature and project the saturation-sector field onto gradient fields on the simplex.
-To avoid unnecessary notational weight, we suppress the continuum index in the variational formulas below; the construction is applied independently in the matrix and in the fracture.
+When the nonisothermal gTD condition fails in a continuum $(\kappa\in\{m,f\})$, no exact state potential $(\Pi^\kappa(\s^\kappa,T^\kappa))$ exists on the corresponding part of the augmented state domain.
+A reduced construction can nevertheless be introduced by fixing the temperature and projecting only the saturation-sector capillary field onto gradient fields on the simplex.
+This projection is performed separately in the matrix and in the fracture, so the continuum index $(\kappa)$ is kept explicit.